thegricean/LINGUIST245B/code_sheets/github_tutorial.md

 git push
 ```

-Read the error message you got and we'll got from there :)
+Read the error message you got and we'll go from there :)

 **BIG WORD OF WARNING: DON'T EVER UPLOAD NON-ANONYMIZED DATA!** The best way to avoid accidentally doing this is by specifying a .gitignore file and consistently naming data files that have non-anonymized data in them.